nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 contained in "Adam".
 <br>

-### Find tour / flight / package
+### Find tour / flight

 Finds a specific entry based on a particular code.
-In addition for tours and flights, it will show the names of the passenger(s) who are assigned to them.
+In addition, for tours and flights, it will show the names of the subscriber(s) / passenger(s) who are assigned to them respectively.

 (Please refer to <u>Introduction to Data Types</u> on the syntax of ```DATA_TYPE```)